halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 # What to Expect When You're Expecting a LaunchDarkly SDK

 If you're like me, when you're looking to integrate a new service into your application, you head straight for the API docs.
-I start researching the API calls I need to make and, since I am generally focused on JavaScript and frontend, formulating the `fetch` requests my client will need.
+I start researching the API calls I need to make and, since I am generally focused on JavaScript and frontend, formulating the `fetch` requests I'll need.
 Some tools provide SDKs that help simplify some of this logic or speed up the process of getting started, but in my experience many, if not most, of these are just API wrappers.
 They may make it easier to get started but ultimately they largely just perform the same `fetch` requests I would make myself.

 You might be inclined to think this is the case with LaunchDarkly's SDKs but it is incredibly far from the truth.
 There's a ton more going on in the SDK beyond just wrapping API calls.
 In fact, I'd go so far as to say that our [25 SDKs and counting](https://docs.launchdarkly.com/sdk#available-sdks) are critical features of the tool, offering a whole additional layer of functionality on top of the product that is indispensible.
 In this post, I want to explore some of those features to give you a better sense of the value packed into each SDK.